uncle-barchen/ruqmoi/ruqmoi.md

   + Arming grail knights since 1952- Our Motto: the Finding is in the Doing
   + Leaving the past behind
   + Bete (vide Beauty and the Beast)
-  + The Gaurdian of the Eternal Flame
+  + The Guardian of the Eternal Flame
   + Don't settle
   + "Herr Fix-It_up" (Grimm's Fairy Tales 1st ed.
 Volume 1 #16)
   + Ubi Caritas et Amor...